attila-lendvai/maru/README.md

 `eval.l` in the piumarta branch.**

 There are some trivialities left to be addressed, but the executional semantics should be the same.
-It's similar enough in behavior to at least bootstrap itself and load/use the `boot.l` from the *piumarta* branch.
+It's close enough in behavior to at least be able to bootstrap itself and load/use the `boot.l` from the *piumarta* branch.